EU makes public its wish list for under-fire U.S. trade deal

 The mandate also sets out a plan to include Investor-State Dispute Settlement provisions, allowing companies to take cross-border legal action against governments.

-Critics, which now include Germany, say it gives multinationals too much power and could undermine laws on labour, the environment or food standards.
+Critics, which now include Germany, say it gives multinationals too much power and could undermine laws on labor, the environment or food standards.

 (Reporting by Philip Blenkinsop; Editing by Mark Trevelyan)